briwagner/learn-buffalo-net/content/series/part-two.md

 summary: "Create a user model, add fields and methods, and test"
 ---

-In this lesson, we will use the Buffalo CLI to generate a User model with custom some fields, write some methods for User, and begin writing tests with the Buffalo test suite.
+In this lesson, we will use the Buffalo CLI to generate a User model with custom fields, write some methods for User, and begin writing tests with the Buffalo test suite.

 ## Prerequisites